katarina-andrews/react-vite-d1/README.md

 # React + Vite
-I made a very simple web app with a embedded video using minimal setup to get React working in Vite.
+I made a very simple web app with an embedded video using minimal setup to get React working in Vite.

 ## How I Went About Doing it
 - **First:** I used ```npm create vite@latest react-vite-d1 -- --template react``` to set up React